How to Identify a Winchester 1866

 The standard configuration for the rifle is a 24-inch octagon barrel, crescent buttplate, and a full-length magazine.
 More could be written about standard markings and features, but as mentioned earlier, they changed so frequently throughout their production that listing the changes requires a thorough reference work.
 Rifles were the second-highest produced 66, trailing far behind the ubiquitous carbines.

-Often referred to “Saddle Ring Carbines” or abbreviated as “SRC” these were smaller than the 1866 rifles.
+Often referred to “Saddle Ring Carbines” or abbreviated as “SRC” these were smaller than the 1866 antique guns.
 This can be seen in the shorter barrel and forearm, as well as the lack of a forend cap.
 As the nickname implies, a mounting loop and ring were affixed to the left read side of the receiver so that the firearm could be secured while a riding a horse, either being tied to the saddle or worn by the rider via a carbine sling.
 Also note the presence of a barrel band in lieu of the fore end cap.
 Their standard configuration is a 20-inch round barrel and a full-length magazine.
 The butt stock will vary with the crescent butt stock (shown here) or carbine butt stock (as shown on the musket below).

 Often confusing to those unfamiliar, the Winchester 1866 musket is not a muzzle loading longarm.
-“Musket” is merely a term given to the longer gun to differentiate it from other lengths of the same model.
+“Musket” is merely a term given to to longer antique guns to differentiate them from other lengths of the same model.
 However, this term is relatively modern.
 In 1866, “musket” meant a large bore, long, and clumsy firearm, so Winchester instead termed it the “Infantry rifle.”
 Very much earning this moniker by looking a lot like a traditional musket, one immediately notices the longer fore end and the additional barrel band.
 Muskets are far and away the rarest of the Winchester Model 1866 family, but in the current collecting climate, often do not bring the prices of their more numerous brethren.
 Standard features of a model 1866 musket are a 27-inch round barrel, 24-inch magazine, 17-inch length fore end, and a flat buttplate with a trapdoor.

 There are four different models of the 1866 rifle, and the differences are slight, but numerous.
 In fact, subsequent models of Winchester would not go through near so many production changes as the 1866.
 Later on, Winchester Repeating Arms would run like a finely oiled machine, but in the early years, many changes were incorporated during the production, so the information documenting this model is vast by necessity.
 Again, this article will attempt to serve as a rudimentary guide and leave the fine detail work to the already well-established resources on the topic.